SwedbankPay/developer.swedbankpay.com/payment-instruments/mobile-pay/index.md

 redirect_from: /payments/mobile-pay/
 estimated_read: 30
 description: |
-  MobilePay is the fast and simple way of paying with your mobile phone, reaching more than 4 million Danish end-users.
+  MobilePay Online is the fast and simple way of paying with your mobile phone, reaching more than 4 million Danish end-users.
 menu_order: 700
 ---